MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Help.md

 don't include help files.
 To download or update the help files for a module in PowerShell 3.0, use the `Update-Help` cmdlet.

-You can also view the PowerShell help documents online in the Microsoft Docs.
+You can also view the PowerShell help documents online on Microsoft Learn.
 To get the online version of a help file, use the **Online** parameter, such as: `Get-Help Get-Process -Online`.
-To read all the PowerShell documentation, see the Microsoft Docs [PowerShell Documentation](/powershell).
+To read all the PowerShell documentation, see the published [PowerShell documentation](/powershell).

 If you type `Get-Help` followed by the exact name of a help article, or by a word unique to a help article, `Get-Help` displays the article's content.
 If you specify the exact name of a command